jcsteh/reaKontrol/readme.md

 - New features are also offered to the upstream repository @ https://github.com/jcsteh/reaKontrol
 - Some updated features may or may not be merged with the upstream master due to possibly different priorities
 - The sequence in which new features are published may be different between this fork and the upstream repository due to possibly different priorities

-## Which branch should you follow?
-- To the extent that features are integrated into the upstream master it is recommended to stick to the parent repository @ https://github.com/jcsteh/reaKontrol.
-The parent repository also takes into account dependencies to OSARA relevant for users using screen readers.
+- The parent repository also takes into account dependencies to OSARA relevant for users using screen readers.

 ## Build instructions and additional description
 - Please refer to the parent repository @ https://github.com/jcsteh/reaKontrol